Asian Markets Extend Global Rally As Trump Fuels Trade Deal Hope - UrduPoint

 Adding to the upbeat mood were comments from the European Central Bank head Mario Draghi hinting at a cut in interest rates to support the stuttering eurozone economy.

-Also, the Federal Reserve is due to end its latest policy meeting later Wednesday, with dealers hoping for some idea about its own plans for rates.
+The Federal Reserve is also due to end its latest policy meeting later Wednesday, with dealers hoping for some idea about its plans for rates.

 After a healthy lead from Wall Street, the vast majority of Asia's markets posted gains of at least one percent -- with Hong Kong leading the way by jumping more than two percent.